When it comes to B2B studies, having the right people is just as important as asking the right questions.

 From our experience, the title, company, and location data for potential B2B tech study respondents is rarely wrong.
 It happens maybe 5 percent or less of the time in our recruiting efforts.

 There is an obvious reason for this.
 Lying on your LinkedIn profile is like lying on your resume.
 Someone is going to find out.
 When they do, that lie damages your professional standing and employment viability.
 Most people implicitly understand this.
-Sure, just like on resumes, many people probably inflate the truth a bit, but no data set is perfect.
+Sure, just like on resumes, many people inflate the truth a bit.
+But no data set is perfect.
 This is why we take the job description with a grain of salt.
-It would be much odder to lie about who you work for, where you are and your specific job title.
+It would be much odder to lie about who you work for, where you are, and your specific job title.
 All of that information is rather easy to prove or disprove.

 Basically, don’t worry about the occasional rotten apple amid the millions of LinkedIn profiles, there is the whole rest of the orchard!
 For B2B market research study recruitment, LinkedIn’s data is very high quality.
 The network has 467 million members, and two or more new members join each second.